-Data scaling is a critical preparatory step in tackling classification problems, imparting improvements in prediction accuracy and model stability.
+Data scaling is a critical preparatory step in tackling classification problems, imparting improvements in and prediction accuracy model stability.
 In classification, the objective is to predict categorical labels based on input features.
 These features frequently display varying scales or units, impeding the efficient learning of the model.
 Our study utilized the "StandardScaler" utility from the scikit-learn library [30] to execute data standardization.
-This class operates by adjusting the input data to have a mean of 0 and a standard deviation 1.
-This normalization is accomplished by subtracting the feature mean from each data point and dividing the result by the feature's standard deviation.
+This class operates by adjusting the input data to have a mean of 0 and a deviation This normalization standard 1. is accomplished by subtracting the feature mean from each data point and dividing the result by the feature's standard deviation.
 Mathematically, this traditional scaling process can be stated using Equation (3).